MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ```

 {{box op="start" cssClass="boxed tipBox"}}
 **Tip:** The `OnStart()` method accepts an optional `parameters` argument.
-This argument is associated with an optional function of the **Skill Runner** web page that allows you to send a payload of key/value pairs to Misty when you issue a command to start a skill.
-The payload you send this way is populated into your skill code through the `parameters` argument.
+This argument populates your skill with the optional payload of key/value pairs that you can send to Misty when you issue a command to start a skill.
 {{box op="end"}}

 ### `OnCancel`

-The `OnCancel()` method runs when your skill receives a cancellation message (for example, when you stop the skill from the Skill Runner web page).
+The `OnCancel()` method runs when your skill receives a cancellation message (for example, when you send a request to stop the skill from the Skill Runner web page).
 Use this method to stop any ongoing processes and return the robot to a default state before the skill shuts down.
-Your .NET skills are allowed a default cleanup time of 2 seconds.
-You can change this time by passing in a different value for `AllowedCleanupTimeInMs` when you [implement a new `NativeRobotSkill`](./#nativerobotskill).
+By default, each .NET skill has 2 seconds to clean up any running processes.
+You can increase or decrease this time time by passing in a custom value for the `AllowedCleanupTimeInMs` property when you implement the [`NativeRobotSkill`](./#nativerobotskill) class.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Any registered events are automatically unregistered when a skill cancels.